Soranosuke2001/learn-git/README.md

 3. Use the `git cat-file` command to find the file hash (the hash after the keyword `blob`)

 4. Use the `git cat-file` command to cat the contents of the file using the hash from the previous step

+### Storing Data

+Git stores the entire snapshot of the project at each commit made, which is saved to the `.git` directory.
+There are optimizations made in order to keep the directory small.

+#### Optimizations

+Storage optimizations:
+    - Git compresses and packs files to store them more efficiently
+    - Git deduplicates files that are the same across different commits (doesn't duplicate if no changes are made)

+Steps to take:

+1. Create a commit with a sample file

+2. Create another commit with a new sample file, but do not change the previous file

+3. Check the hash for the file in the first commit and compare it to the hash from the second commit for the same file (use the `git cat-file` command)

+Note: Notice that the hash for the file doesn't change, in other words, the file was not duplicated

 ### Inspecting Git History